joaquinamado/joaquinamado/README.md

 - 👋 Hi, I’m @joaquinamado
-- 👀 I’m interested in movile development
+- I'm sudying computer science at UDELAR (Universidad de la republica Uruguay).
-- 🌱 I’m currently learning c++
+- I’m currently learning c++ and OOP
-- 📫 How to reach me joaquin.amado26@gmail.com
+- How to reach me joaquin.amado26@gmail.com

 <!---
 joaquinamado/joaquinamado is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.